sathyamvellal/gstatus-changer/README.md

 This is a simple application to change your gmail/gtalk status periodically with a set of statuses.
 This comes in handy when its annoying to manually change your status time to time.

+- An executable for linux is available here: http://dl.dropbox.com/u/30013949/gstatus-ch
+- Download the executable and run the command "chmod +x gstatus-ch" to give executable permissions.
+- run "./gstatus-ch" in your terminal to launch it.
+Enjoy!

 Dependencies
 ============